 Carmichael opens applications for the Good Governance Awards 2023

 Transparency in the nonprofit sector is more important than ever – Carmichael Now in its eighth year, the Good Governance Awards recognise and encourage adherence to responsible governance and transparent reporting by nonprofits in Ireland.
 Each year, more than 100 nonprofit organisations enter their annual report and financial statements into the awards to be assessed…

 Discover more about the inspiring work of our resident member organisations, their impact and the difference they make to communities across the country.
-This month our featured story is Show Racism the Red Card.
+Our featured story is Show Racism the Red Card.

 Show Racism the Red Card is a charity set up to tackle racism.
 Through producing education resources harnessing the profile of sports starts, we reach up to 20,000 young people through our programme of activities.
 Our activities include:

 - Anti Racism workshops / training